 Over the past 10 years or so, due to digestive complaints, I’ve navigated various food ways to find the right fit for my digestive system and constitution type.
 I’ve had to give up gluten-containing foods and greatly lessen my simple carbohydrate intake.

 For sweet treats, I typically go for honey or dried fruit sweetened things using nut meals or beans.
-This desert in particular is more like a meal and sometimes I’ll even eat it for breakfast and chase it with some homemade kefir.
+This dessert in particular is more like a meal and sometimes I’ll even eat it for breakfast and chase it with some homemade kefir.
 Enjoy!

 Black Bean Brownies (with Cranberries and Nuts)